Patreon/next-10/README.md

 # next-10
 A fork of Next.js 10 that hacks around a bug.
-This is a temporary solution and should be removed by the end of Q2 2023 at the latest.

 <p align="center">
   <a href="https://nextjs.org">